 What’s after globalization?Published on 7th July 2019

 For decades it’s been assumed countries would become more open, liberal and cooperative with international institutions overseeing trading and finance.
-However in his new book “The Levelling”, former investment banker and Princeton economist Michael O’Sullivan suggests multipolarity is coming next.
+However in his new book “The Levelling”, former investment banker and Princeton economist Michael O’Sullivan suggests multipolarity is coming next after globalisation.

 Globalization is already over – killed by the poor and inconclusive response to the global financial crisis which failed to tackle the root causes of the crisis.
 O’Sullivan says as global economic growth slowed, central banks responded by pumping money into economies by buying assets to sustain expansion – making growth more “financialized.”
 In addition, the side effects, or rather the perceived side-effects, of globalisation are more apparent: wealth inequality, the dominance of multinationals and the dispersion of supply chains, which have all become hot-button political issues.